LanguageOfStress/language-of-stress-theory/README.md

 The impact of tension dynamics on the Value Topography.
 A function of:
 - **Tension:** deviation × rigidity
 - **Stress:** tension × interpretation × self-relevance
-Formula: **Topographical Distortion = Deviation × Rigidity × Interpetation × Self-relevance**
+- Complete Formula: **Topographical Distortion = Deviation × Rigidity × Interpetation × Self-relevance**

 ### Relief
 Resolution of distortions substantiates value.
 Things reliably providing relief are "known" to be good.